markdcross/perspektiv-v2/README.md

 **Current Contributors:**

-_Josh Allan, Mark Cross, Danny Fraley, Roberto Rupert_
+- Josh Allan
+- Mark Cross
+- Danny Fraley
+- Roberto Rupert

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.